H-155a. The History of Artists’ Books since 1950 (22 hours)

-This course will review the history of twentieth- and twenty-first century artists’ books and related publications, focusing on transformations in publishing leading to deeper engagement among various communities of artists.
+This course will review the history of twentieth- and twenty-first century artists’ books and related publications, focusing on transformations in publishing that led to deeper engagement among various communities of artists.
 Starting in the 1950s and continuing to the present, this course will consider how this genre was formed and what influences it.
-Our discussions will also include: what is and is not an artist’s book, strategies for collection development, acquisition challenges, handling, teaching with these collections, as well as preservation and conservation challenges.
-This course is appropriate for anyone interested in learning more about this genre of contemporary art and publishing, students, librarians, artists, and others interested in collecting, teaching with, or exhibiting these kinds of books.
+We will take time to discuss the readings, review selected artists’ books, survey popular book types, and briefly discuss the genre’s obsession with terminology.
+When considering artists’ books, we will focus on such questions as these: Why is it a book?
+Why this medium?
+How is it a book?
+We will discuss artist strategies and techniques as we consider how to determine if a book is successful or not.
+We will review strategies for collection development, create a shared document of resources, and talk through acquisition challenges, handling, exhibitions, and preservation and conservation resources and best practices.
+This course is appropriate for anyone interested in learning more about this genre of contemporary art and publishing—students, librarians, artists, dealers, and others interested in collecting, teaching with, or exhibiting these kinds of books.

 Tony White is the University Librarian, Dorothy H. Hoover Library, OCAD University, Toronto, Ontario.
 Previous positions include working as the Florence and Herbert Irving Associate Chief Librarian, Thomas J. Watson Library, The Metropolitan Museum of Art; Director of Decker Library, Maryland Institute College of Art (MICA); Head of the Fine Arts Library, Indiana University Bloomington (IUB).
 During his time at IUB he served as Director of the Specialization in Art Librarianship, teaching the Art Librarianship seminar, and the Art History Research Methods course.
 He has taught studio art courses on artists’ books at MICA and Pratt Institute.
 He was the first appointed Field Editor for Artists’ Books and Books for Artists for the College Art Association’s online reviews journal.
 He has curated exhibitions at Yale University’s Sterling Memorial Library, the Museum of Printing History, The Center for Book Arts, the Lilly Library, and the Columbia College Center for Book and Paper Arts, among others.
 He is a founding board member of the College Book Art Association, and he founded the Contemporary Artists’ Books Conference held each fall at MOMA’s PS 1 (2007-2018), as part of the New York Art Book Fair.
 For several years he served on the editorial board of the Journal of Artists’ Books, guest editing issue 25.